 Health and wellbeing conversations: From September 2020, line managers should discuss equality, diversity and inclusion as part of the health and wellbeing conversations described in the previous chapter, to empower people to reflect on their lived experience, support them to become better informed on the issues, and determine what they and their teams can do to make further progress.

-Leadership diversity: Every NHS trust, foundation trust and CCG must publish progress against the Model Employer goals to ensure that at every level, the workforce is representative of the overall BAME workforce.
-From September 2020, NHS England and NHS Improvement will refresh the evidence base for action, to ensure the senior leadership (very senior managers and board members) represents the diversity of the NHS, spanning all protected characteristics.
+Leadership diversity: Every NHS trust, and ICS must publish progress against the Model Employer goals to ensure that at every level, the workforce is representative of the overall BAME workforce.
+In September 2020, NHS England will refresh the evidence base for action, to ensure the senior leadership (very senior managers and board members) represents the diversity of the NHS, spanning all protected characteristics.

 Governance: By December 2021, all NHS organisations should have reviewed their governance arrangements to ensure that staff networks are able to contribute to and inform decision-making processes.